Evaluation Standards & Guidelines

 5. Evaluation Accountability

-CES is a sponsoring member of the Joint Committee on Standards for Educational Evaluation (JCSEE).
-The Joint Committee has produced evaluation standards for Program Evaluation and for Personnel Evaluation, as well as standards for Student Evaluation.
+CES is a sponsoring member of the Joint Committee on Standards for Educational Evaluation (JCSEE), which has produced evaluation standards for Program Evaluation and for Personnel Evaluation.

-Published in 2011, in 3rd Edition, the book on The Program Evaluation Standards provides a guide to evaluators and as well evaluation users.
-It was written by Yarbrough, D. B., Shulha, L. M., Hopson, R. K., and Caruthers, F. A. and the book can be purchased from Sage publications.
+Published in 2011, in 3rd Edition, the book The Program Evaluation Standards provides a guide to evaluators and as well evaluation users.
+It was written by Yarbrough, D. B., Shulha, L. M., Hopson, R. K., and Caruthers, F. A., and can be purchased from Sage publications.

 Menu